Liam-Weitzel/SIMD-Exploration/README.md

     dec         rax
 ```

 This indicates that the implementation of the algorithm is not the only factor affecting the execution time.
 It is likely that due to the simplicity of this problem, the execution time was largely influenced by the overhead of loading the library used to implement the solution.
 The solutions compiled using auto-vectorization and written using std::experimental::simd executed the fastest, further supporting this theory.
 Auto-vectorization has no overhead due to it being a compilation process.
-Simlarly, std::experimental::simd is a small library comparitavely to the other libraries tested and is part of the standard libray.
+Simlarly, std::experimental::simd is a small library compared to the other libraries tested and is part of the standard libray.
 However, the median execution time of the solution compiled using OpenMP directives does not align with this theory.
+This leads to the alternate theory that due to the simplicity of the problem and absence of a 'hot loop', changes generated by the programming paradigm implementation outside of the core algorithm had a relatively large unpredictable effect on the execution time.

 ### Benchmark: Find in vector